klix-app/klix-developer-documentation-website/docs/security.md

 [^2]: [https://medium.facilelogin.com/jwt-jws-and-jwe-for-not-so-dummies-b63310d201a3](https://medium.facilelogin.com/jwt-jws-and-jwe-for-not-so-dummies-b63310d201a3)

 This is Java code[^3] example using Nimbus Jose JWT open source library.
 It generates an RSA private/public key pair and signs it with JWS signature.
-In real environment merchant API user would be using a private key generated from KLIX Merchant Console.
+In real environment merchant API user would be using a private key generated from Klix Merchant Console.

 [^3]: [https://connect2id.com/products/nimbus-jose-jwt/examples/jws-with-rsa-signature](https://connect2id.com/products/nimbus-jose-jwt/examples/jws-with-rsa-signature)